ELY3M/wX---modded-by-ELY-M/DOC/IF_YOU_WANT_TO_HELP.md

 8. Bugs - If you submit a new feature and there are manual or automated user bug reports please understand that I will request your assistance to fix bugs in your code.
 One reason it might take to have code integrated is because I need to be comfortable with it in case any contributor decides to leave the project so to speak and not be available to fix bugs in their code.

+9. It is a goal to keep as much data within the private storage space of the application if possible.
+Any writing to external storage space ( accessible via other apps, etc ) must be done with very good reason, ie no alternative.

+10. In general, the apps basic function should occur without any needed permissions from the user.
+For example to check the weather/radar it should not be necessary to have access to users GPS location or to write to their external storage.
+Such permissions should be requested later on as add needed basis for advanced functionality.

-9. All contributors will need to electronically sign for a Contributor License Agreement to protect both parties and the code, see here for a good idea of why and a sample which will likely be followed http://infrequently.org/2008/06/why-do-i-need-to-sign-this/ (overview) https://github.com/mapsme/omim/blob/master/docs/CLA.md (a good template CLA also used by apache I think ) https://github.com/fusionpbx/open-source/blob/master/sign-cla.md (an example of electronic signing)
+11. All contributors will need to electronically sign for a Contributor License Agreement to protect both parties and the code, see here for a good idea of why and a sample which will likely be followed http://infrequently.org/2008/06/why-do-i-need-to-sign-this/ (overview) https://github.com/mapsme/omim/blob/master/docs/CLA.md (a good template CLA also used by apache I think ) https://github.com/fusionpbx/open-source/blob/master/sign-cla.md (an example of electronic signing)